Seoul Halloween crowd crush: History of the district

 Itaewon is a neighborhood located within the Yongsan District of Seoul.
 Its modern history is closely connected to the former United States military installation at Yongsan Garrison, established in 1945.
 As numerous bars and brothels emerged in the area to serve military personnel, the district became associated by many Koreans with social controversy and safety concerns.
 Approximately two decades after the end of the Korean War (1950–1953), Itaewon underwent a process of gentrification, and in 2018 the U.S. military relocated its base facilities to southern Seoul.

 In recent years, Itaewon has developed into a major center for nightlife, featuring a concentration of nightclubs, restaurants, and bars.
 The area now attracts both domestic and international visitors, whereas previously more than two-thirds of patrons at its dining and entertainment establishments were American.
 The district has also been perceived as a space where individuals can step outside traditional expectations in South Korean society, which has been shaped by long-standing Confucian social hierarchies and norms of conformity.

-Beginning around 2010, the celebration of Halloween experienced a notable rise in popularity in South Korea, with Itaewon becoming a particularly prominent location for related festivities.
+Around 2010, the celebration of Halloween rose in popularity in South Korea, with Itaewon becoming a particularly prominent location for related festivities.

 Layout of the area

 Map of the area.
 The main location of the crush is indicated in red.
 Other important landmarks are labeled in English.

 The area immediately around the crush is characterized by very narrow streets and alleys without escape routes.
 Nearby are Exit 1 of Itaewon Station and the Hamilton Hotel.

 The street where the crush occurred is about 45 m long and 3.2 m wide at its narrowest point.
 The street had an iron temporary wall that reduced its width.
 Its narrow width impeded emergency services attempting to enter it.
 The street slopes upwards from the main street of the district, Itaewon-ro.
 This incline later caused people to be pushed downward, with dozens of people falling onto others.

-Authorities had been concerned since at least 2020 about the crowding issue, but did not act on these concerns.
+Authorities had been concerned about the crowding issue since at least 2020 but did not act on those concerns.
 An expert in mass movement and spatial arrangement and behavior at Sejong University later said to The Washington Post, "If you just surveyed the site and discussed possible countermeasures, anyone with instinct and experience would have been able to foresee the situation."